 The LHC is the world's largest and highest-energy particle accelerator.
 The collider is contained in a circular tunnel, with a circumference of 27 kilometres (17 mi), at a depth ranging from 50 to 175 metres (160 to 574 ft) underground.

 The 3.8-metre (12 ft) wide concrete-lined tunnel, constructed between 1983 and 1988, was formerly used to house the Large Electron–Positron Collider.
-It crosses the border between Switzerland and France at four points, with most of it in France.
-Surface buildings hold ancillary equipment such as compressors, ventilation equipment, control electronics and refrigeration plants.
+It crosses the border between

 The collider tunnel contains two adjacent parallel beam pipes that intersect at four points, each containing a proton beam, which travels in opposite directions around the ring.
 Some 1,232 dipole magnets keep the beams on their circular path, while an additional 392 quadrupole magnets are used to keep the beams focused, in order to maximize the chances of interaction between the particles in the four intersection points, where the two beams will cross.
 In total, over 1,600 superconducting magnets are installed, with most weighing over 27 tonnes.
 Approximately 96 tonnes of liquid helium is needed to keep the magnets, made of copper-clad niobium-titanium, at their operating temperature of 1.9 K (−271.25 °C), making the LHC the largest cryogenic facility in the world at liquid helium temperature.